Controlling VOC Emissions from Process Unit Turnaround and Vacuum-Producing Systems in Petroleum Refineries

-- Corpus Christi area (Rules apply in Nueces County)
+- Corpus Christi area (Rules only apply in Nueces County)

 - El Paso area (El Paso County)

-- Northeast Texas area (Rules apply in Gregg County)
+- Northeast Texas area (Rules only apply in Gregg County)

 - Victoria area (Victoria County)